Dll functions exported by QM

 Gets names and/or process ids of all processes (running programs).

-pids - address of array that receives process ids.
-Can be 0 if not needed.
+pids - variable that receives process ids.
+Can be 0 if don't need.

 flags: